"Green Book" Details President's Tax Reform Proposals

 If property is transferred by gift, the recipient would receive a carryover basis, to the extent that the $1 million exclusion applies.
 In other words, if a gift triggers a transfer tax, the basis would adjust to FMV only for that portion of the property subject to the tax.

-Example: Donor gift a $5 million parcel of land with $3 million in appreciation ($2 million basis).
+Example: Donor gifts a $5 million parcel of land with $3 million in appreciation ($2 million basis).
 Here the donee receives the land with a $4 million basis.
 Tax is due on $2 million of gain.

 Interaction with the Estate Tax